helloexoworld/contributing/README.md

 # contributing
 The main repo holding how to contribute to HelloExoWorld!
+To get started, please go to the [issues](https://github.com/helloexoworld/contributing/issues)